Morwenn/poplar-heap/README.md

 * Providing a proof-of-concept implementation

-*Note: while I didn't about it when I create that project, what I describe here as a poplar heap has apparently already been described as a [post-order heap](https://people.csail.mit.edu/nickh/Publications/PostOrderHeap/FUN_abstract.html) by Nicholas J. A. Harvey & Kevin C. Zatloukal.
+*Note: while I didn't about it when I create that project, what I describe here as a poplar heap has apparently already been described as a [post-order heap][post-order-heap] by Nicholas J. A. Harvey & Kevin C. Zatloukal.
 The space & time complexities described in their paper match the ones I expect from the final algorithms in this repository, but they still bear a difference: their post-order heap requires to store two additional integers to represent the state of the heap, while the algorithms I present here only need to know the size of the array used to store the poplar heap.
 On the other hand, they provide formal proofs to demonstrate the complexity of the different operations of a post-order heap while I'm unable to craft such proofs for the poplar heap (or in general, I don't know how to write proofs).*

 # The heap algorithms